sulonen/awesomecouponapi/README.md

 ## Code Challenge
-Build Awesome Coupons RESTful JSON API that can Create/Read/Update/Delete coupon data.
-Feel free to use any programming language and/or framework.
+Build a RESTful JSON API that enables create/read/update/delete coupon data.

+### Deliverables

+- A Github repo with the implementation to address the code challenge
+- A README.md file in your repo
+- Instructions in the README.md file to build and execute your solution

+### The Rules of Engagement

+- Do your own work.
+Rely as needed on external support, the Internet, Stack Overflow, etc. but deliver your own solution.
+- Ask questions.
+If something isn't clear, ask -- we would expect no less if we were working together on this problem.
+- Use any programming language and/or framework you choose.

 ### Things we are looking for

+- Clear approach to solution
-- Clear, simple, unit tested code
+- Logical code structure
-- Explanatory comments
+- Supporting comments and README documentation
-- Consistent Naming Conventions
-- Request validation
-- Efficient source/test code structure/folder

-### Deliverables

-- Please send us back a link to a git repo with the completed code challenge.
-- Include a README.md file in your repo with a link to your application deployed on Heroku or Digital Ocean.
-- Also include in readme that explains the benefits and any additional challenges you faced.
-- DO YOUR OWN WORK.
-If it appears not to be your own work, it will be disqualified.
-- DOCUMENT ALL ASSUMPTIONS.
-Explain why you made that assumption.
-You may make the wrong assumption, but if it’s well-documented, you’ll help us see your thought process.
-Undocumented assumptions can’t help us help you.
-- HAVE FUN.
-This will likely be challenging, but take this opportunity to exercise your creativity.
+- Unit test support

-### Awesome Coupons API Specification
+## Awesome Coupons API Specification

+Your solution should provide the following methods:

-### /coupons GET
+### GET /coupons

-#### Get all coupons within the system
+#### Retrieve all coupons
 ```
 GET /coupons
 GET /coupons?state=valid